Plumsail/forms-docs/source/introduction.rst

 Publish anywhere
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plumsail Forms can be added to absolutely any page on the web and their use is not limited to Sharepoint.
-However, this will only work with Plumsail forms, not for forms designed to work with Sharepoint.
+Plumsail Forms can be added to absolutely any page on the web and their use is not limited to SharePoint.
+However, this will only work with Plumsail forms, not for forms designed to work with SharePoint.

 All you need to do is design form in the designer, save it, go to your Plumsail Account Forms Section, open Forms tab, select  the form you just saved and copy widget.
 This copied widget then can be added to HTML code of any page and that's all you'll need to do to get the form on the page.